narfect/SafePath2/README.md

 - Keep placeholders only in `fend/.env.example`
 - Enable Authentication (Email/Password), Firestore, and Realtime Database
 - Restart Vite after env changes

+### Security Notes

+- Keep real secrets only in local `.env` files (`backend/.env`, `fend/.env`).
+- Commit only placeholder values in `*.env.example` files.
+- `.env` is ignored by git in this repo, but if a secret is ever committed once, rotate it and remove it from history.

+## Safety Scoring (Current Behavior)

+- Route geometry, distance, and duration come from OSRM.
+- Route safety shown in the app is currently calculated in backend route flow using `calculate_route_safety`.
+- Current route safety logic: sample route points -> match map segments -> average `segment.safety_score` from DB.
+- Segment safety score is updated from community reports by report type scoring in `segment_utils.py`.
+- If no matching segments are found, route safety falls back to a default moderate value.
+- `safety_data_service.py` includes an enhanced weighted model (reports/density/time), but route cards currently use the segment-average route flow by default.

 ## 📂 File Architecture